 Information You Provide.
-We collect the personal information you knowingly provide (using your mouse and keyboard) when you use our Sites.
+We collect the Personal Information you knowingly provide (using your mouse and keyboard) when you use our Sites.
 The information we collect depends on how you use our Sites.
 For example, if you sign up to receive email communications from us, we collect your email address and any related information you provide.
 If you communicate with us using the “Contact Us” feature, we collect the information you provide when you complete the “Contact Us” form.

 Information Sent to Us by Your Web Browser.
 We collect information that is sent to us automatically by your Web browser.
 This information typically includes your IP address, the identity of your Internet Service Provider, the name and version of your operating system, the name and version of your browser, the date and time of your visit, and the pages you visit.
 An “IP address” is a unique number that is automatically assigned to your computer when you connect to the Internet.
 It is used to identify your computer’s “location” in cyberspace, so that the information you request can be delivered to you.
 If you use a dial-up connection or a connection that assigns dynamic IP addresses, your computer will be assigned a new IP Address each time you connect to the Internet.
 If, however, your computer is permanently connected to the Internet using a static IP address, the IP address assigned to your computer will generally be the same each time you use your computer.
-Although it does not identify you by name, we treat your IP address as your personal information.
+Although it does not identify you by name, we treat your IP address as your Personal Information.

-You should be aware that when you respond to an electronic communication you receive from us, for example, by opening an email, downloading images or clicking on a link in an electronic newsletter, your browser tells us that you (or someone using your email address) has done so.
+You should be aware that when you respond to an electronic communication you receive from us, for example, by opening an email, downloading images or clicking on a link in an electronic newsletter, your browser tells us that you (or someone using your email address) have done so.
 We use this information to improve our marketing efforts.
 In addition, we review our server logs – which contain visitors’ IP addresses – for security and fraud prevention purposes.
-If criminal activity is suspected, we may share our server logs and the personal information we have collected through this Site with the appropriate investigative authorities who could use that information to trace and identify individuals.
+If criminal activity is suspected, we may share our server logs and the Personal Information we have collected through this Site with the appropriate investigative authorities who could use that information to trace and identify individuals.

-- collect information about the ways visitors use our Sites – which pages they visit, which links they use, and how long they stay on each page;
+- to collect information about the ways visitors use our Sites – which pages they visit, which links they use, and how long they stay on each page;

 - to support the features and functionality of our Sites – for example, to save you the trouble of reentering information already in our database or to prompt the settings you established on previous visits to our Sites;

-Generally, the information we collect using these Web technologies does not identify you by name.
+Generally, the information collected using these Web technologies does not identify you by name.
 If, however, you have created a user identity, for example, by signing up to use a password-protected area on one of our Sites, we may link the information we collect using Web technologies to other information that identifies you personally.

 How Does Cargill Use Your Personal Information?

-Generally we use the personal information we collect through our Sites
+Generally we use the Personal Information we collect through our Sites

 - to provide the products, information and services you request;